JefSmet/MedEcare-BE/README.md

     npm install
     ```

-3. **Install MS SQL Server** if you haven't already, or ensure you have access to a running MS SQL instance.
+3. **Install MS SQL Server** if not already available, or ensure you have access to a running MS SQL instance.

 4. **Set environment variables** by creating a copy of `.env.example`: